How Do You Fix Cracks in a Basement Floor and What Does it Cost?

 You can certainly tackle the repair of surface/hairline cracks, spalling and gaps at the edges of the slab when no water is present.

-Using self-leveling concrete on sunken sections, again when water isn’t an issue, is within the skill set for handy homeowners.
+Using self-leveling compound on sunken sections, again when water isn’t an issue, is within the skill set for handy homeowners.

 When water issues need to be addressed, we recommend at least consulting concrete contractors about your options and costs.